uym2/TreeShrink/README.md

 run_treeshrink.py  -t test_data/mm10.trees
 ~~~

-After running the command, the program will generate the folder `test_data/mm10_treeshrink/`, inside which you will find the shrunk trees (`output.trees`) and the removed species (`output.txt`).
+After running the command, the program will generate the folder `test_data/mm10_treeshrink/`, inside which you will find the shrunk trees (`output.trees`), the removed species (`output.txt`), and the runtime log (`output.log`).
 You should see 10 trees in `output.trees` corresponding to 10 trees of the input file `mm10.trees`.
 Accordingly, there are 10 lines in `output.txt`, each shows the list of species that were removed in the corresponding tree (empty lines indicating that the tree has no species removed).
 If you wish to customize the outputs, use ```-o``` to change the output folder and ```-O``` to change and the output prefix.

 ### Adjusting α threshold